 The important thing to remember is to treat each season as if it is a holiday.

-While winter is taken care of, the other 3 seasons are usually lacking in the festive department.
+While winter is taken care of, the other three seasons are usually lacking in the festive department.
 An easy thing to do is to keep some key pieces, but switch up the colors.
-Spring calls for light, pastel colors like pink, while Summer calls for bold bright ones, like a magenta.
-Fall calls for a neutral palette and welcomes patterns, such as plaid.
-Throw blankets and pillows are easiest to change (#6), and some faux flowers add texture (#1).
+Spring calls for colors like pink, while Summer calls for brighter colors, like a magenta.

 Almost every person has received a sarcastic coffee mug once for Christmas.
 The best way to use some of them?
 As a makeshift flower vase.